 4. Companies that can financially survive class action IC misclassification settlements or judgments in court or before an administrative agency need not necessarily reclassify the workers as employees

 FedEx is a Fortune 100 company, so it can absorb the $228 million settlement.
 FedEx is a good example of a company that chose to revise its business model while in the midst of legal challenges.
-While it is too early to tell if its actions to restructure, re-document, and re-implement its IC/ISP relationships will survive legal scrutiny, it wisely choose not to stand pat.
+While it is too early to tell if its actions to restructure, re-document, and re-implement its IC/ISP relationships will survive legal scrutiny, it wisely chose not to stand pat.

 On the other hand, many companies treat the costly termination of a class action lawsuit or an adverse determination by a regulatory agency as imparting upon them an obligation to treat the workers in question as employees on a going-forward basis.
 This overlooks the fact that many businesses can adopt an IC model, even after the commencement or termination of a class action lawsuit or an adverse regulatory ruling, that may well survive future scrutiny under federal and most state laws.
 How?
 By undertaking bona fide restructuring, re-documentation, and implementation of new, state-of-the-art IC compliance practices.
 This is one of the reasons some businesses have resorted to methodologies such as IC Diagnostics™ even after they have become the target of legal challenges.

 While efforts today to enhance IC compliance cannot eliminate past exposure to misclassification liability, any changes that enhance compliance with the IC laws going forward will not only minimize or avoid future liability but also lessen the likelihood that the business will become a target for class action lawyers and government agencies.